ymath-io/ymath.io/content/courses/calculus/differential/methods/index.md

 @1 Try it on your own first, and plug it in when you think you&apos;ve got it.

-That is what we call the
+That is what we call the **Product Rule**.

 @2 Now division!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUyNDgwNDc5LDEzNjYzNDgxNTEsNTY4MD
+eyJoaXN0b3J5IjpbLTk4NDkxMDAwMCwxMzY2MzQ4MTUxLDU2OD
-g4ODg0XX0=
+A4ODg4NF19
 -->